AryamanSriva/Credit-Card-Fraud-Detection-using-R/README.md

 ## Understanding and Defining Fraud

 Credit card fraud involves dishonest actions and behaviors aimed at obtaining information without the account holder's authorization for financial gain.
-Among various fraud methods, skimming, which involves duplicating information from the card's magnetic strip, is the most common.
+Among various fraud methods skimming which involves duplicating information from the card's magnetic strip is the most common.
 Other methods include:

 - Manipulation or alteration of genuine cards
 - Creation of counterfeit cards